Caspar2318/casexpress/README.md

 Features as:

-marquee animation inside product detail page;
+1.marquee animation inside product detail page; /

-changing quantity and adding to cart at product detail page;
+2.changing quantity and adding to cart at product detail page; /

-buy now directly at product detail page;
+3.buy now directly at product detail page; /

-modify number at cart page;
+4.modify number at cart page; /
+5.remove products at cart page; /

-payment by stripe implement
+6.payment by stripe implement; /
+7.successful payment page and back to home button; /

 #nextJS has provide specific api folder inside pages as a server side file.